mike-sherman1/OwlVision/README.md

 2. `git@gitlab.com:TheLeftovers/OwlVisionFront.git` (set up your SSH keys first! instructions are given by gitlab in that screen)
 3. `npm install`
 4. `npm install angular-cli -g` to install angular-cli globally
+5. `npm install typescript -g`
-5. `ng serve` then navigate to http://localhost:4200
+6. `ng serve` then navigate to http://localhost:4200

 ## How Make Changes to Repo